Ronald Acuña Jr. Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.29 team ERA that ranks 14th among all league pitching staffs.
+- The Padres have the 12th-ranked team ERA across all league pitching staffs (4.16).

-- Padres pitchers combine to surrender 17 total home runs at a rate of one per game (to rank 12th in the league).
+- Padres pitchers combine to rank 13th in baseball in home runs allowed (18 total, one per game).

-- The Padres will send Weathers (1-0) out to make his third start of the season.
+- Snell gets the start for the Padres, his fourth of the season.
+He is 0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched.

-- In his last time out on Tuesday, the left-hander tossed five innings against the New York Mets, allowing one earned run while surrendering three hits.
+- In his last appearance on Wednesday, the lefty went five innings against the New York Mets, giving up four earned runs while surrendering six hits.

+- The 30-year-old has amassed an ERA of 7.62, with 11.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .327 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.